becm/live-tools/README.md

 arbitrary output directory to write a squashfs image (`filesystem.squashfs`), additional package info to.

-The `/boot/grub` directory and initrd images are exclude from squashfs image to save space.
+The `/boot/grub` directory and initrd images are excluded from squashfs image to save space.
 The default kernel (`vmlinuz`) and initrd (`initrd.img`) are copied to the output directory.